 Firstly, I was shocked to find out that in the NHS the duty of candour (duty to tell the truth), brought in following the Mid Staffordshire inquiry, is an institutional duty of candour.
-This relies on staff telling the truth to their employer in order highlight what went wrong.
-Thanks to the tireless work of campaigner Will Powell the need for an individual legal duty of candour for professionals, managers & leaders in healthcare has been highlighted.
+This relies on staff telling the truth to their employer in order to highlight what went wrong.
+Thanks to the tireless work of campaigner Will Powell the need for an individual legal duty of candour for professionals, managers & leaders in healthcare has been demonstrated.
 This has parallels to the calls for a ‘Hillsborough Law’.
-Without this there is no real mechanism to hold individuals to account for cover ups and for not being honest.
+Without this, there is no real mechanism to hold individuals to account for cover-ups and for not being honest.

 Making sure initiatives are effective

 Secondly, I’m disappointed at the failure to learn and improve patient safety through listening to genuine whistleblowers, whether they be patents or staff, and failure to take measurable actions to change.
-I believe the effect of the National Guardian programme needs a full independent review (from outside the NHS), as evidence suggests it is making the situation worse in some trusts, where it is used as a cover for continued victimisation of those who speak out.
+I believe the effect of the National Freedom to Speak Up Guardian programme needs a full independent review (from outside the NHS).
+Evidence suggests it is making the situation worse in some trusts, where it is used as a cover for continued victimisation of those who speak out.